dotlang/language/doc/RFE.md

 Because a function pointer, cannot be used in method dispatch.
 `func process(c: Circle) -> %func(s:Shape){process}(c)`

+Y - About casting, the `{}` is common with code block, but we can re-use the definition!
+We can say `%int{C}` will execute code-block C and it's evaluation result, will be casted to int.
+So we are not introducing any new concept.
+We re-use code block just prepend a cast type.
+But what about tuples? `%Point{x:10, y:20}`
+We can say, for a tuple, the redundant `{}` is options:
+`%Point{x:10, y:20}` is same as `%Point{{x:10, y:20}}`.
+Or maybe it should not be optional?

-? - In method dispatch, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
+N - In method dispatch, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
 `func process(s: Shape, len: int)`
 `process(myCircle, 10)`?